-Me: Tell us why you’re looking forward to mentoring the SCBWI Squam Lake Writing Retreat.
+Me: Amen to that!
+Tell us why you’re happy to be mentoring Squam.

 Scott: I love engaging with people.
 The idea of the isolated artist is highly overrated.
 I love having these kinds of conversations about children’s books and the craft of creating them.
 All throughout my life I’ve mentored either students or my employees in all manner of narrative.
 I’ve hired more illustrators than I can count.
 I have the perspective of the Art Director– like asking, how does this work relative to the market?– and I’m also cognizant of the aesthetic issues and the turmoil we run into as illustrators.
 I have both parts in my pyche, and it’s taught me to be constructively honest.
 I’m really looking forward to Squam.